pmihango/react-todo-app/README.md

 - npm install
 - npm start
 - Open the app on your web browser at http://localhost:4000.

+## Deployment
 ```
+The project is deployed and accessible on this link https://react-todo-app-nine-phi.vercel.app/

 ## Usage
 - Upon landing on Home page click on `Get started`